There are days that change your life.

-Make the risotto.
-In a large pan over low heat, sauté the onion in butter, EVO oil or a mixture of the two until tender, about 8 minutes.
+In a large pan over low heat, sauté the onion in butter, extra virgin oil or a mixture of the two until tender, about 8 minutes.
 Add rice and stir 1 minute.
 Increase the heat to medium/high and add 2 tablespoon wine.
 Cook until absorbed, stirring often, about 2 minutes.
 Add the rest of the wine, one tablespoon at the time, stirring until it is absorbed.

 Now lower the heat and add 1/2 cup broth and simmer until the liquid is absorbed, stirring often, about 4 minutes.
 After this initial stage you can continue to cook , adding more broth by ladlefuls and allowing liquid to be absorbed before adding more, stirring only after you have added the liquid.